 At the start of this blog post I asked whether, as a teacher, you enjoy your work.
 I set up an expectation that the focus would be on whether you enjoy teaching.

-But as the article progressed we steadily shifted focus onto whether students are enjoying lessons and learning effectively.
+But as the article progressed we steadily shifted focus to whether students are enjoying lessons and learning effectively.
 The reason for this is simple: the two things go together.
 Play is the fertile soil in which musical learning will grow.

 I worked out fairly early in my teaching career that if I hadn’t enjoyed a lesson, chances were that the student hadn’t either.

 The Playful Piano Teacher is likely to see happy, engaged students who make great progress, and who develop a lifelong love of music.
 But as in any other area of life, it is possible for piano teachers to simply try too hard, ironically becoming far less effective in the process.